isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This is our to-do list.
 Eventually, the entries will become rules or parts of rules.
 Alternatively, we will decide that no change is needed and delete the entry.
 * No long-distance friendship
 * Should physical design (what's in a file) and large-scale design (libraries, groups of libraries) be addressed?
 * Namespaces
+* Don't place using directives in headers
+* Avoid using directives in the global scope (except for std, and other "fundamental" namespaces (e.g. experimental))
 * How granular should namespaces be?
 All classes/functions designed to work together and released together (as defined in Sutter/Alexandrescu) or something narrower or wider?
 * Should there be inline namespaces (à la `std::literals::*_literals`)?
 * Avoid implicit conversions